 Before you go:

-- Download, print, the one-page flyer.
+- Download and print, the one-page flyer.
 Carry your card at the bottom of the flyer with you while you travel.

 - Save a picture of the card in your Google Drive or on the phone/device you will take abroad.